How to Navigate Life with Narcissistic Parents

 Understanding Narcissism: What It Is and How It Affects Families

-Narcissism is more than selfishness.
-It's a personality disorder marked by an inflated sense of importance, a deep need to be the center of attention—whether through praise or drama—and a disturbing lack of empathy.
-When the narcissist is a parent, the home becomes a place of emotional confusion, control, and manipulation.
+Narcissism is a personality disorder marked by an inflated sense of importance, a deep need to be the center of attention—whether through praise or drama—and a disturbing lack of empathy.
+When the narcissist is a parent, the home becomes a breeding ground for turmoil, emotional confusion, fear, and manipulation.

 Children raised in narcissistic families often endure the following: